-Snakebites from chance encounters between timber rattlesnakes and people in State Forests is rare.
+Snakebites from chance encounters between timber rattlesnakes and people in state forests are rare.
 Rattlesnakes are generally secretive and docile and normally choose to move away, hide, or issue a warning buzz to avoid a confrontation.

 When cornered, surprised, or touched, the possibility of a rattlesnake striking in defense (sometimes without warning) becomes more likely.